 From hence, ye beauties, undeceived,

 Know, one false step is ne’er retrieved,

 Nor all that glisters, gold.

 You beautiful women, do not be deceived by appearances.
-You should learn from this incident a lesson; and the lesson is that one single false step taken by a maiden can do great hard to her because it cannot be retraced.
+You should learn from this incident a lesson, and the lesson is that one single false step taken by a maiden can do great harm to her because it cannot be retracted.
 You should therefore exercise care when venturing upon any bold enterprise.
 You should know that everything, which tempts you, is not a legitimate commodity for you to seek.
-Your eyes keep looking around you for desirable items, and your hearts do not carefully enough.
-You should know that everything, which has a bright and shinning appearance, is not gold.
+Your eyes keep looking around you for desirable items, and your hearts do not care enough.
+You should know that everything, which has a bright and shining appearance, is not gold.